-Here are some effective and inexpensive ways to provide pay or praise always most important to the employee.
+Here are some effective and inexpensive ways to provide pay or praise for your employee.
+(The cost is not always most important to the employee.
 An inexpensive departmental birthday party often means so much to employees and their work team.
 Everybody likes to take a break from work and have some fun.)